 12 Day Giant Irish Adventure Tour

 This epic 12 day Irish tour effortlessly explores more of Ireland than most Irish people will visit in their lifetime.
-From the Giant’s Causeway in the very north east to the Blarney Stone in the south west, the tour is filled with amazing and varied scenery, fantastic walks, great outdoor activity options.
+From the Giant’s Causeway in the very northeast to the Blarney Stone in the south-west, the tour is filled with amazing and varied scenery, fantastic walks, great outdoor activity options.
 Not to mention fascinating historical and legendary sites.
 This really is a tour of a lifetime.

 About This Tour

-The tours leave from Dublin city centre at 08.10am on the first morning and get back about 6pm on the last day.
-So we would advise arriving at least the night before and if you would be planning to fly out on the last night, then not to book a flight before 9pm.
+The tours leave from Dublin city centre at 08.20am on the first morning and get back about 6 pm on the last day.
+So we would advise arriving at least the night before and if you would be planning to fly out on the last night, then not to book a flight before 9 pm.

 Northern and Northwest Ireland:

 In 2007 Northern Ireland was named as one of the top ten places in the world to visit by Lonely Planet travel guides.
-Not surprising really when you consider the great scenery, fascinating history and political situation, the activity options and the genuinely warm welcome.
-Plus, of course, for many it is a completely new area to be explored as the peace has unfolded over the last ten years.
+Not surprising really when you consider the great scenery, fascinating history and political situation, the activity options, and the genuinely warm welcome.
+Plus, of course, for many, it is a completely new area to be explored as the peace has unfolded over the last ten years.
 All the highlights such as Belfast, Derry, The Antrim coastline and the Giant's Causeway are covered – plus plenty of secret places of our own.
 Fans of the Game of Thrones will be treated to see many of the stunning backdrops from the series, which were shot largely in Northern Ireland.
 To check out these scene location click here.

 Northwest and Western Ireland:

-Heading across to the north-west imagine a country of wild moorland, rugged mountain ranges, and endless unspoilt beaches.
+Heading across to the north-west imagine a country of wild moorland, rugged mountain ranges, and endless unspoiled beaches.
 Counties Donegal, Sligo and Mayo feature some of Europe's least populated regions – at times we will have the landscape all to ourselves as we walk in the hills of Donegal, explore the megalithic tombs at Carrowkeel or walk along silver strand beach in Mayo.
-There are of course a few well known highlights, like Croagh Patrick, Ireland's holiest mountain and plenty of breathtaking lesser known locations.
+There are of course a few well-known highlights, like Croagh Patrick, Ireland's holiest mountain and plenty of breathtaking lesser known locations.

-The Western section of the tour weaves it way down the coast from county Mayo into counties Galway and Clare and down towards the mighty River Shannon.
+The Western section of the tour weaves its way down the coast from county Mayo into counties Galway and Clare and down towards the mighty River Shannon.
 Firstly we enter Connemara, a favorite area for Irish people to come on holiday due to the rugged scenery, local friendliness and culture.
-Continuing south, either through or round Galway city we enter the southerly province of Munster and county Clare to explore the unique landscape of the Burren, enjoy the live traditional Irish music in area and marvel at the Cliffs of Moher.
+Continuing south, either through or around Galway city we enter the southerly province of Munster and county Clare to explore the unique landscape of the Burren, enjoy the live traditional Irish music in area and marvel at the Cliffs of Moher.